-Poverty Source: U.S. Census Bureau Since 2000, these trends have continued On average, Michigan's older industrial cities continue to experience a decline in annual payroll, while other U.S. cities have grown 2 percent since 2000 Michigan's older industrial cities, with a few exceptions, continue to lose establishments Poverty is still above 30 percent in Detroit, Flint, and Kalamazoo, the only cities for which 2005 data is available
+Poverty Source: U.S. Census Bureau Since 2000, these trends have generally continued On average, Connecticut's older industrial cities experienced a 2.7 percent decline in annual payroll from 2000 to 2004, while other U.S. cities' payroll grew 2 percent The number of establishments in Connecticut's older industrial cities remained flat while other cities saw an average 4 percent increase From 2000 to 2005, poverty in Connecticut's older industrial cities grew by over 1 percent, reaching nearly 32 percent in Hartford and 27 percent New Haven

-We have identified 65 cities in 24 states that are underperforming economically Several forces are contributing to the underperformance of these cities But, the moment is right for change Deindustrialization has left older industrial cities struggling to find their economic niche Older industrial cities haven't fully transitioned from an industrial economy to an innovative, entrepreneurial one This economic shift began with companies fleeing older industrial cities for their suburbs Decreasing transport costs, low-cost land, and the search for lower-skilled, lower-cost workers took companies south and west More companies are moving labor-intensive operations out of the country, taking advantage of low-cost workers and reduced regulation Deindustrialization Long-term legacy costs of the industrial economy continue to hamper the recovery of older industrial cities The dominance of older established industries can hinder entrepreneurialism and diversification Lower levels of educational attainment put these cities at a disadvantage in the competition for new firms

-Many are saddled with a tremendous environmental legacy: there are an estimated 5 million acres of abandoned industrial sites and contaminated brownfields in U.S. cities alone Economic change has been exacerbated by negative demographic forces and unbalanced development patterns City population plummeted and poverty increased between 1970 and 1990 in older industrial cities.
-Out-migration, racial and ethnic segregation, and concentrated poverty have negative impacts on schools, public safety, private investment, fiscal health, and quality of life As the quality of human capital and amenities decline and costs of doing business increase, these cities can become mired in a downward spiral
+Several forces are contributing to the underperformance of these cities But, the moment is right for change Deindustrialization has left older industrial cities struggling to find their economic niche Older industrial cities haven't fully transitioned from an industrial economy to an innovative, entrepreneurial one This economic shift began with companies fleeing older industrial cities for their suburbs Decreasing transport costs, low-cost land, and the search for lower-skilled, lower-cost workers took companies south and west More companies are moving labor-intensive operations out of the country, taking advantage of low-cost workers and reduced regulation Long-term legacy costs of the industrial economy continue to hamper the recovery of older industrial cities The dominance of older established industries can hinder entrepreneurialism and diversification Lower levels of educational attainment put these cities at a disadvantage in the competition for new firms Many are saddled with a tremendous environmental legacy: there are an estimated 5 million acres of abandoned industrial sites and contaminated brownfields in U.S. cities alone Economic change has been exacerbated by negative demographic forces and unbalanced development patterns City population plummeted and poverty increased between 1970 and 1990 in older industrial cities.
+Out-migration, racial and ethnic segregation, and concentrated poverty have negative impacts on schools, public safety, private investment, fiscal health, and quality of life As the quality of human capital and amenities decline and costs of doing business increase, these cities can become mired in a downward spiral Demographics Most older industrial cities have continued to lose population over the last three decades...
+Percent change in population 1970-2000

-Source: U.S. Census Bureau State policies and practices have generally been unfavorable to cities, compounding their troubles States set the geography of fragmented local governance State fiscal systems are often biased against cities and older suburbs Many states distribute gasoline tax revenues in ways that disadvantage cities State allocations of low income housing tax credits reinforce concentrated poverty Cumbersome state tax foreclosure laws hinder property redevelopment and the productive re-use of existing sites Major state spending programs have skewed funding to greenfields Federal policy has long worked against urban areas in a broad range of issue areas Despite improvements, transportation funding is still geared toward highway building Subsidized housing policies reinforce concentrated poverty Homeownership tax expenditures favor suburban buyers Environmental regulations push growth outward

-Local inefficiencies and lack of capacity also contribute to the challenge Many local governments are inefficient in their delivery of basic services Outdated zoning and building codes hinder development and reuse Cities' inability to cope with vacant land and aging infrastructure exacerbates blight and depresses the market Urban economic development - characterized by fads - doesn't leverage cities' unique assets
+■ Pop %Change (1970-80) ■ Pop %Change (1980-90) ■ Pop %Change (1990-2000) State policies and practices have generally been unfavorable to cities, compounding their troubles States set the geography of fragmented local governance State fiscal systems are often biased against cities and older suburbs Many states distribute gasoline tax revenues in ways that disadvantage cities State allocations of low income housing tax credits reinforce concentrated poverty Cumbersome state tax foreclosure laws hinder property redevelopment and the productive re-use of existing sites Major state spending programs have skewed funding to greenfields Federal policy has long worked against urban areas in a broad range of issue areas Despite improvements, transportation funding is still geared toward highway building Subsidized housing policies reinforce concentrated poverty Homeownership tax expenditures favor suburban buyers Environmental regulations push growth outward Local inefficiencies and lack of capacity also contribute to the challenge Many local governments are inefficient in their delivery of basic services Outdated zoning and building codes hinder development and reuse Cities' inability to cope with vacant land and aging infrastructure exacerbates blight and depresses the market Urban economic development - characterized by fads - doesn't leverage cities' unique assets